Email address: firstname.lastname@example.org

-Degree Programs: Full-Time/Part-Time: Free-Standing M.A. in Conservation Biology
+Degree Programs: Full-Time/Part-Time: Free-Standing M.A. in Ecology, Evolution, and Conservation Biology

 The Department of Ecology, Evolution, and Environmental Biology (E3B) was established as a result of a multi-institutional collaboration through the Center for Environmental Research and Conservation (CERC).
 CERC is a consortium of five New York City-based science and research institutions: The American Museum of Natural History, Columbia University, The New York Botanical Garden, The Wildlife Conservation Society and Wildlife Trust.
 In creating E3B, the University and the Consortium partners held that the fields of ecology, organismal evolution, population biology, and environmental biology constitute a distinct subdivision of the biological sciences with its own set of intellectual foci, theoretical foundations, scales of analysis, and experimental designs and methodologies.